Actindo-AG/Documentation/DatabaseAndReporting/Integration/01_ManageQueries.md

 Queries can be predefined to determine the queries that user can execute and the data that be can accessed.
 Instead of entering and executing a query directly in MySQL console, the user can simply select the query to be executed from the list of queries.

-Access to data can be defined via API and download or via public download.
-In this case, a download link and a UUID (Universally Unique Identifier) are needed.
-Queries can be read-only, that is, the mere access the available data, or write access can be enabled, which additionally allows to modify the data contained in the database.
+Access to data can be allowed via API and download or via public download.
+In this case, a download link and a UUID (Universally Unique Identifier) are required.
+Queries can be read-only, that is, the mere access to available data, or write access can be enabled, which additionally allows to modify the data contained in the database.

 Managed queries can be created, edited, and deleted, as well as organized in categories, see [Manage the query categories](./02_ManageQueryCategories.md).
 Query access can also be restricted pro query and query category depending on the user role, see [Manage the user rights](./05_ManageUserRights.md).

 ## Create a query

-Define a query, determine how the data are accessed and, if necessary, restrict access to data.
+Define a query, determine how the data are accessed and, if necessary, add a date/time conditions.

 #### Prerequisites